Felix-J-Vigneault/live-data-charter-genesis/README.md

 ### Technical Evolution: The 7 Protocols
 For functional execution and extension of the Live Data Charter, refer to the [Protocols Directory](./protocols/README.md):
-1. **The Live Data Charter (Parts I, II, & III): The foundational framework establishing the transition from the "Surveillance Toll" to the Live Data Dividend
+1. **The Live Data Charter (Parts I, II, & III): The foundational framework establishing the transition from the "Surveillance Toll" to the Live Data Dividend LINK HERE: https://doi.org/10.2139/ssrn.6427958
 2. **Line of Fire Protocol:** Stateless architecture, RAM-only processing, and the "Snake Strategy" rollout.
 3. **The Lode Revolution:** The LODE Browser Engine and Ephemeral Memory Vault architecture.
 4. **The Architecture of Intelligence:** Sapient Hierarchical Reasoning Model (HRM) and mind/reflex separation.